 All students are required to successfully complete a one year, full-time clinical internship prior to graduation.
 All internships are to be approved in advance by the Clinical Training Committee.
 For further details, refer to the Internship Guidelines in the student handbook.
-Also, all students need to meet with a Graduate Graduation Counselor in the Office of the Registrar to have their internship eligibility confirmed one year prior to their internship.
+Also, all students need to meet with a graduate academic records and degree specialist in the Office of the Registrar to have their internship eligibility confirmed one year prior to their internship.
 Internship fees are listed in the Internship course section (RSTN 731).
 There is some provision for students to complete this requirement in two years at half-time.

 - Completion of Training Therapy